 \$'000 Less than 1 months 1 month to 6 months Greater than 6 months Total

 2020

+Accounts payable 83 - 70 153

+2020

 Accounts payable 84 - 100 184

-2019

-Accounts payable 175 - - 175

 (c) Market risk

 (i) Foreign currency risk

 The functional currency of the Group is the US dollar.
 Currency risk is the risk of loss from movements in exchange rates related to transactions and balances in currencies other than the U.S. dollar.
 The foreign currency denominated financial assets and liabilities are not hedged, thus the changes in their value are charged or credited to profit and loss.